-- Points to consider: - If you are studying a human or animal disease or health concern. - Because one of the IACUC members is a non-scientist try to use language that a high school student would understand. - Make sure you explain medical terms, and define abbreviations the first time they are used.
+- If you are studying a human or animal disease or health concern. - Because one of the IACUC members is a non-scientist try to use language that a high school student would understand. - Make sure you explain medical terms, and define abbreviations the first time they are